JasonWu00/jasonwu00.github.io/README.md

 [NYC Transportation Analysis](https://public.tableau.com/app/profile/rida.sohail/viz/NYCTransportationAnalysis/TEAM): Tableau Dashboard built as part of the CSCI 49382 "Advanced Data Visualizations" class group project, providing analysis and context on various public transportation systems in New York City.

 [TasteBuds](https://github.com/csci-499-sp24/TasteBuds): Capstone course project to create a functional website, backend, and associated database system.
 I worked on creating API endpoints on the backend.

+[Worldbuilding Machine Analysis](https://github.com/JasonWu00/worldbuilding-machine-analysis): An analysis project to apply sentiment analyzers, classifiers, and Large Language Models to self-generated text corpuses to figure out what kind of a "vibe" my writing gives off, with plans to also create example AI agents to understand my work.

 ### Certifications